 • Westcoat, Eirik.
 “The Goals of Galdralag: Identifying the Historical Instances and Uses of the Metre.”
 Saga-Book 40 (2016): 69–90.

 This, his article on galdralag published by the Viking Society, is available on his academia.edu page: <https://www.academia.edu/28802822/>.

 • Westcoat, Eirik.
 “The Valknut: Heart of the Slain?”
 Odroerir: The Heathen Journal 3.2 (November 2015): 1–23.

 This, his article on the valknut, published by Odroerir, is available on his academia.edu page: <https://www.academia.edu/18762851/>.
 It is usually also on the Odroerir website, although that site may be down for maintenance: <http://odroerirjournal.com/the-valknut-heart-of-the-slain/>.

 Eirik also presents his research at academic conferences.
-Here’s a listing of his past presentations:
+Here’s a listing of some of his past presentations:

 • “Old Norse Skaldic Authority: Tracing its Development.”
 At the 52nd International Congress on Medieval Studies, Kalamazoo Michigan, May 2017.
-[Look for a journal article based on this, eventually.]
+[This material is in his published article on skaldic authority.]

 • “The Poet’s Role: Heimskringla and Egils saga as a Guide to Snorri’s Vision for the Poet.”
 At the 5th annual Háskóli Íslands Student Conference on the Medieval North, Reykjavík, Iceland, April 2015.